Lucifer-wen/Eternum-IC/README.md

 # Preparing Translations for Release

 **Note: This should be done for every release.
 It massively reduces file size and loading time.
-Consider writing a program to do the regex replacements automatically.**
+Consider writing a program to do the regex replacements automatically (but it's honestly pretty easy).**

 1. Clone [Eternum-IC repo](https://github.com/Lucifer-wen/Eternum-IC) and switch to experimental/translations_main branch.